Q: Why should I have a personal injury attorney?

 Q: Can my personal injury attorney settle my injury suit without my consent?

 A: It’s possible that the retainer agreement you signed with your personal injury law firm allows a Pennsylvania attorney to settle the injury case without your consent and sign the injury accident settlement and release agreement on your behalf.
+I DO NOT DO THIS.
+I will NOT, under any circumstances, settle a case until we have a long talk about the pros and cons of settlement, the amount offered, and the risks of rejecting the offer and going to trial.
+At the negotiation stage, WE together will decide what is best, and I will never settle without your consent.
 If your attorney settled the injury suit without your permission, and you haven’t yet signed the injury settlement and release agreement, you should tell your personal injury attorney that you don’t want to proceed with the settlement if you’re unhappy about it.
-If a check has already been forwarded to your law firm, it’s a simple matter to return the funds.

 A: The majority of personal injury cases (approx. 95%) are settled before they make it to a courtroom.
 However, a good attorney will prepare the case from the outset as if going to court will be necessary.
 Jeffrey H. Penneys, Esq., takes each case seriously and prepares accordingly.
 And although a lawsuit may become necessary, it does not mean that we will see the inside of a courtroom—again, most cases settle before getting to that stage.